 The habit of criticizing fellow church members often shows self-interest and becomes a root for church divisions.
 For this reason James urges the believers, “Do not speak evil of one another, brethren.
 He who speaks evil of a brother and judges his brother, speaks evil of the law and judges the law.
 But if you judge the law, you are not a doer of the law but a judge” (James 4:11).

 The gossiper who slanders acts as a fool (Proverbs 10:18).
 And fellow members are not to associate with him (Proverbs 20:19).
 The true believer will conceal personal facts (Proverbs 11:13) for love covers a multitude of sins (1 Peter 1:8).
 Therefore, “If anyone thinks he is religious and does not bridle his tongue but deceives his heart, this person’s religion is worthless” (James 1:26).
-Thanks be to God, for He gives those that seek His help in overcoming the power to control their tongues (1 Corinthians 15:57).
+Thanks be to God, for He gives the believers that seek His help the ability to control their tongues (1 Corinthians 15:57; Philippians 4:13).

 In His service,